Syncx

-In an industry often dominated by a handful of major players, the concept of democratization is a game-changer.
+In an industry like healthcare staffing which is often dominated by a handful of major players, the concept of democratization is both crucial and controversial.
 At its heart, democratization of healthcare staffing is about breaking down barriers and creating a fairer playing field, especially for small, women-owned, and minority-owned businesses.
-For us, this isn’t just a buzzword; it’s the driving force behind our mission to transform the locums landscape.
+For us, democratization is more than just a buzzword; it’s the driving force behind our mission to transform the locums landscape.

-Syncx is not only challenging the status quo but also proving that a more equitable, value-driven approach benefits everyone—from providers to patients.
+Syncx is not only challenging the status quo but also proving that a more equitable, value-driven approach benefits everyone.
 Ready to see how?
 Let’s dive in.

 What is the democratization of healthcare?

-Healthcare democratization is the action of making healthcare accessible to everyone, and it’s something we take to heart.
+Healthcare democratization is a framework that seeks to make healthcare accessible to everyone.
 It can encompass anything from open access medical information to telehealth to accessible clinical trials.
-In healthcare staffing, democratization is about about promoting equal access to a free market.
+A few examples of the democratization of healthcare include,

 To us, this mission is more important than ever.
 Those in the locums industry have witnessed an accelerating shift toward further consolidation among the top 5 companies.
 Ten years ago, 62% of locum tenens staffing funneled through them.
 Today, it’s 70%, according to a recent Staffing Industry Analysts report.